 Pair with a slow-roasted pork shoulder and herbed potatoes.
 For simple, casual fare, try a classic BLT.

 Rich Paso Robles berry and plum married to Rhone-style spice and structure presents a perfect example of a Paso Robles Syrah wine.

 The J. Lohr Estates South Ridge Syrah is grown on a combination of lime-laden and gravelly soils, which rein in Syrah’s rangy growth potential.
-Roughly 45% of this fruit was grown in the cooler districts of Adelaida and Willow Creek, which infuse the blend with aromatic white pepper and sandalwood notes.
+Roughly 45% of this fruit was grown in the cooler districts of Willow Creek, Adelaida and Willow Creek, which infuse the blend with aromatic white pepper and sandalwood notes.
 Another 30% is from blocks the the warmer Estrella and San Miguel districts where Syrah flavors trend toward black tea and camphor.
-15% is from our high elevation Beck Vineyard in the Creston sub-AVA, which has an exceptionally dark color and bluefruit notes.
+15% is from our high elevation Beck Vineyard in the Creston sub-AVA, which adds exceptionally dark color and blue fruit notes.